arjablc/kickstart.nvim/README.md

 Debug Adapter Protocol similar to lsp is a standard way to communicate between text editors and debuggind servers for alanguage.

 # TODO

--[x] Copy a config or mix up many configs to make a new one -[ ] Make some plugins lazily loaded
+- [x] Copy a config or mix up many configs to make a new one.
+- [ ] Make some plugins lazily loaded
--[ ] Install something for flutter and make it a flutter ide -[ ] Get satisfied with my setup and not touch it for months *Impossible*
+- [ ] Install something for flutter and make it a flutter ide
+- [ ] Get satisfied with my setup and not touch it for months *Impossible*

 # _______From official Readme__________